apocalyptech/hades2_cheat/README.md

 And then some stuff that's very much just outright cheating:

 - Buffed God Mode.
-Starts at 30% damage reduction and goes to 10%, over the course of 20 deaths instead of 30.
+Starts at 40% damage scaling and goes to 20% (defaults of the game being 80% and 20%) over the course of 20 deaths instead of 30.
 - Increased weapon damage by 50%

 Game Compatibility